zhuojg/chinese-calligraphy-dataset/README.md

 You can download data from [here](https://drive.google.com/file/d/1LeLbQGhCFLYJakQIjioZh4D9bD2izBSN/view?usp=sharing).

-You can download data **with calligraphers infomation** from [here](https://drive.google.com/file/d/1LeLbQGhCFLYJakQIjioZh4D9bD2izBSN/view?usp=sharing).
+You can download data **with calligraphers infomation** from [here](https://drive.google.com/file/d/1XznQ_wCSU3QvxnT5W5LeCZw4uF92FOcU/view?usp=sharing).

 ## Usage

+> We write dataloader for dataset without calligrapher infomation.

 - Download data using the links above.
 - Unzip the dataset in the `data` folder, which is in the same directory as `dataset-tf.py` and `dataset-pytorch.py`.
 The directory tree should be: